Saw this post on a forum on a post about RadioDJ free radio automation software.

 RadioDJ requires MySQL to run some backend functions such as Rotations/Playlists/Events and even listener requests.

-The fact RadioDJ relies on an SQL database for some of it’s functions is actually one of it’s PLUS points.
+The fact RadioDJ relies on a database for some of it’s functions is actually one of it’s PLUS points.

 Other radio automation programs that run with a flat file system don’t appear to have any form of web integration.

 With RadioDJ You can take a database backup on one machine and then easily restore it on another machine using the database backup tool.
 So you have all the same songs/rotation/events on different machines.

 As far as we know you cannot do that with other well known paid for radio automation software without the knowledge of batch files (.bat) or MySQL workbench which is scary if you don’t know what you are doing.

 MySQL isn’t that scary once you get used to the basics and the database with RadioDJ has been kept simple, and easy to configure.

 We use MariaDB to run our copy of RadioDJ with and never have an issue.

 The database structure in RadioDJ is that stable/reliable users aren’t having to constantly rebuild the database every week/month